cue-lang/cue/doc/tutorial/basics/aliases.md

 A typical use case is to provide access to a shadowed field.

-Alias are not members of a struct and thus are not part of the model and cannot be accessed.
+Alias are not members of a struct.
+They can be referred to, but they do not appear in the output.

 <!-- CUE editor -->
 ```
-A = a  // A is an alias to a
+A = a  // A is an alias for a
 a: {
     d: 3
 }